Author: Paul Bradley

 Summer means the sun is out and we have warm flying weather.
 What about the possibility of harnessing those sunrays to power our models?

-With cells in hand, he set about building a solar model called the Sol Mite.
-The outlines are derived from the 1958 Bob Coon-designed Guided Mite.
+With those cells, he built a solar model called the Sol Mite.
+The outlines are derived from the 1958 Bob Coon–designed Guided Mite.
 Sixteen solar cells were embedded in the 39-inch wing beneath the transparent film covering.
-Tests showed that the covering had little impact on the cells’ output.
+Tests showed the covering had little impact on the cells' output.
+The Sol Mite was a success in terms of being able to fly using direct solar power.
+The drivetrain and radio gear were optimized to minimize current draw.

 I had an opportunity to gain some experience with this PowerFilm Solar cell.
-I built a prototype FF model for ToyLabs, a small, educational toy company.
-This model is not directly solar, but is a hybrid using super capacitors and a single solar cell.
+I built a prototype free-flight model for ToyLabs, a small educational toy company.
+This model is not directly solar but is a hybrid using supercapacitors and a single solar cell.
+It has proven to be a fun model to fly, and I am encouraged by the solar cell’s performance.
+Perhaps, with Ralph’s help, I can build an RC model that uses PowerFilm solar cells as the primary power source.

 Here we are at the end of the column once again.
 As always, please let me know what you are up to in our world of small-field flying.